 Learn how to export lightweight, modern SVG that is optimized for web and mobile workflows.

-The latest release of Illustrator CC 2015 features a completely new way of generating modern, efficient SVG code.
+The latest release of Illustrator 2015 features a completely new way of generating modern, efficient SVG code.
 The new option to export SVG code includes improved support for web and mobile workflows, and produces higher quality SVG artwork.

 - New export options—export plain SVG code, which can be easily edited; minified SVG to reduce code size; and unique IDs